Hydracerynitis/LOR-Contingecy-Contract/xml/ReadMe.txt

 Inspired by the system of Contingency Contract in Arknights (or Heat in Hades).
 I add a system that you can add multiple Modifiers upon Guest and Librarian.
-Each Modifier (or Contract) will increase the Risk Level.
+Each Modifier (or Contract) will increase the Risk Level, which can be increased by Risk Bonus provided by some contracts.
-When Player complete a stage with enough risk level (12), they will be rewarded with Powerful Equip Page.
+        Total Risk Level = Sum of Risk Level of all contracts * ( 1 + Sum of Risk Bonus of all contracts ) When Player complete a stage with enough risk level (12), they will be rewarded with Powerful Equip Page.

 For player eager for more difficult endgame challenge.